Monday, October 5, 2009

 Tax Refund = New Wardrobe?

 Tax time is here and luckily, I'm getting a refund only because I was in grad school last year.
-They sure do give a whole lot of tax credits for going to school, but then again a $700 tax return is measely when you owe $40,000 in student loans.
-Yikes!

 Instead, what will you spend your refund on?
 Or have you spent your refund already?
 Are you disciplined, buying something small and saving the rest?
 Many gals I know look forward to their yearly tax refund and use it directly towards a new spring wardrobe.
 After all, it feels like free money--and that's the trick: get mid-income consumers to spend their refund (plus the extra $600 coming mid-year) to literally buy us out of recession.